mozilla-extensions/fingerprinting-protection-debugger/README.md

 # Fingerprinting Protection Debugger

 This is a Firefox extension to easily manage privacy.fingerprintingProtection.overrides using checkboxes.
 You can search, enable and disable specific targets or all of them at once.
 The extension is written with React.
-The experimental API is defined in [public/api.mjs](public/api.mjs).
+The experimental API is defined in [src/api.mjs](src/api.mjs).

 ### Test it locally

-To test the extension locally, you have to be using a local build with [c6d8284bd68b](https://hg.mozilla.org/mozilla-central/rev/8fae218a34cd) commit, or use Nightly 128.0a1 version and the versions after that.
+To test the extension locally, you need at least Firefox 128.0a1 version.
 Checkout package.json for defined scripts.
 Ideally, you would run `npm run watch-popup` and `npm run watch-ext` during development/testing.

 ### Disabled Targets